-As their name suggests, these dogs served as companions to the Samoyed people who lived in Siberia.
-The working canines pulled sleds, hunted game, and herded reindeer.
-But they were just as useful inside the home: the friendly dogs played with the children and kept their owners warm with their fluffy coats.
+These dogs originated as companions to the Nenets people, an Indigenous group that lives in Siberia.
+(Samoyed is an outdated term for the Nenets.)
+The working canines pull sleds, hunt game, and herd reindeer.
+But they are just as useful inside the home: The friendly dogs play with children and keep their owners warm with their fluffy coats.

 As if the singing wasn’t cute enough, the dogs also smile.
 Dubbed the “Sammy smile,” the happy dogs have lips that naturally curve upwards.
 People love the Sammy smile so much, you’re just a quick web search away from a number of photo roundups dedicated to their gleeful mugs.

 6. Samoyeds are (relatively) odorless.